Pentest Writeups | Hugo Beaulieu

 tensorflow-cpu==2.13.1

-And a Dockerfile that download the same package during the build phase:
+Dockerfile that downloads the same package during the build phase:

 FROM python:3.8-slim